TremoloSecurity/OpenShiftDemo/README.md

 ## Whats Next?

 From here we're going to be updating our Docker images to run better in OpenShift.
 We'll also be building a source-2-image system and template that will make it easier to deploy OpenUnison.
 Not only will this make it easier to manage configurations but also adding customizations to OpenUnison in a Docker image.
+We're also going to add better support for using the Kubernetes secret and config APIs for less reliance on persistent volumes for configuration.

 ## Tremolo Security
 Useful links